MicrosoftDocs/power-automate-docs/articles/desktop-flows/setup.md

         - Storage: 2GB
 	     - RAM: 4GB
      - .NET Framework 4.7.2 or later
 > [!NOTE]
+> To make use of the Tesseract OCR engine, make sure the machine's CPU supports AVX2 instruction set.

+> [!NOTE]
 > The minimum requirements do not include the resources required for the applications involved in the flows.